 For example, if you are a devout Catholic and think “that is just wrong” when you hear about someone going to an abortion clinic, your worldview is in action.
 Worldviews are how culture shakes out at an individual level, and since we are predisposed to think our opinions are always correct or normal, it is often in the “clashes” of worldviews that our own are exposed.

 From an evolutionary perspective, belonging to a group was necessary for survival.
-We relied on our broader group for food and protection and to go against the group risked being "kicked out," which significantly increased one's likelihood of dying.
-Today, while we may not face the same threats our ancestors did, as social creatures we still hold these fears deeply.
+We relied on our broader group for food and protection.
+To go against the group risked being "kicked out," which significantly increased one's likelihood of dying.
+Today, while we may not face the same threats our ancestors did, as social creatures we still hold these fears deeply and respond accordingly.

 Koltko-Rivera, M. E. (2004).
 The psychology of worldviews.
 Review of general psychology, 8(1), 3-58.

 Why Is It So Hard to Change People’s Minds?

 Gray A. J. (2011).
 Worldviews.
 International psychiatry : bulletin of the Board of International Affairs of the Royal College of Psychiatrists, 8(3), 58–60.